 Haymarket Media Group Ltd is a company registered in England and Wales.
 Our company registration number is 00267189 and our registered office is at Bridge House, 69 London Road, Twickenham, TW1 3SP (“we/ us”).
 Our registered VAT number is 232 5842 72.
 These terms and conditions set out the basis on which we have agreed to provide you (“you”) with an Exhibition Space at an Exhibition.

 1. Making a booking

 1.1 If you wish to book an Exhibition Space at an Exhibition, we will agree with you the booking you would like to place.
-Our acceptance of your booking will take place when we accept your booking in writing whether by counter-signing a booking form and returning a copy to you or otherwise at which point a contract will come into effect between you and us (“Booking”).
+Our acceptance of your booking will take place when we accept your booking in writing, whether by counter-signing a booking form and returning a copy to you or otherwise, at which point a legally binding contract will come into effect between you and us (“Booking”).

 1.2 When we accept your Booking, it shall be incorporated into, and be subject to the terms and conditions set out in this Agreement.
 These terms and conditions shall take precedence over your Booking except to the extent that your Booking expressly overrides these terms and conditions.
 The Agreement comprises the Booking and these terms and conditions.
 Accordingly, there are no enforceable promises, terms, conditions, warranties or representations by either party, whether oral or written, including anything which may be implied by law, other than the explicit terms set out in this Agreement.

 1.3 Acceptance of a Booking shall not (unless it expressly stated otherwise) prejudice any rights, obligations and/or remedies both you and us may have and which have accrued independently under this Agreement.

 2. Exhibition Space